-- If your IO supports several version of a format (like ABF1, ABF2), upload to G-node test file repository all file version possible. (for utest coverage). - neo.core.Block.create\many\to\one\relationship() offers a utility to complete the hierachy when all one-to-many relationships have been created. - neo.io.tools.populate\RecordingChannel() offers a utility to create inside a Block all RecordingChannel objects and links to AnalogSignal, SpikeTrain, ... - In the docstring, explain where you obtained the file format specification if it is a closed one. - If your IO is based on a database mapper, keep in mind that the returned object MUST be detached, because this object can be written to another url for copying.
+- If your IO supports several versions of a format (like ABF1, ABF2), upload to the gin.g-node.org test file repository all file versions possible. (for test coverage). - neo.core.Block.create\many\to\one\relationship() offers a utility to complete the hierachy when all one-to-many relationships have been created. - In the docstring, explain where you obtained the file format specification if it is a closed one. - If your IO is based on a database mapper, keep in mind that the returned object MUST be detached, because this object can be written to another url for copying.